Chungcha/oo-relationships-practice/README.md

 `exercises` directory.
 At the top of each file is a level indicating whether it is an easy, medium or hard domain.
 Harder levels include more models or more complex relationships.
 The harder models also include less explicit instructions about what methods to write.
-You should work to derive the methods that need to be defined from the relationship information given.
+You should work to derive the methods that need t be defined from the relationship information given.

 #### Easy